To best tap into distant Wi-Fi, nothing beats having a Wi-Fi radio up on the roof dedicated to the task.

 Review & Testing Status

-WiFiRanger sent us a review unit of the SkyPro for evaluation in late 2016.
+WiFiRanger sent us a review unit of the SkyPro for evaluation in late 2016, and we added the SkyPro LTE into our testing lab beginning February 2018.

 We share our more detailed analysis, hands-on thoughts, and an in-depth video guide with our members below.